Monero-HackerIndustrial/monerosigner-emulator/readme.md

 **3-** Install the following requeriments:
 (I am working on freezing these requirements into one repo/in my org to prevent supply chain risk)

+The pyzbar fork is the one used by seedsigner.
+It is a fork of the original package since the original package does not allow for bytes instead of strings on binary encoded data.

 ```sh
 python3 -m pip install --upgrade Pillow
 python3 -m pip install --upgrade setuptools